Fighting racism means fighting capitalism

-Black people make up 3% of the general population and 12% in prison - compared with 13% and 35% respectively in the US.
-And the Ministry of Justice's exploratory study published on 1 September found that young black people are nine times more likely to be jailed than young white people.
+Black people make up 3% of the general population and 12% in prison – compared with 13% and 35% respectively in the US.
+And the Ministry of Justice’s exploratory study published on 1 September found that young black people are nine times more likely to be in prison than young white people.

 To say this Cameron-commissioned review into the treatment of ethnic minorities in the justice system is long overdue is an understatement.

 Meanwhile the government continues to hold back a Home Office report into deaths in police custody, commissioned by Theresa May in 2015, that will likely further evidence black, Asian and minority ethnic inequality.

 This latest review was chaired by black Labour MP David Lammy.
 However, like the reviews before it – Scarman 1981 on the Brixton riots, Macpherson 1999 on the Stephen Lawrence murder – it highlights the oppression faced by black and Asian people without addressing its key causes.